Pixep/crowlet/README.md

 The following arguments can be used to customize its behavior:
 ```
+COMMANDS:
+     help, h  Shows a list of commands or help for one command

+GLOBAL OPTIONS:
    --host value                     override the hostname used in sitemap urls [$CRAWL_HOST]
    --user value, -u value           username for http basic authentication [$CRAWL_HTTP_USER]
    --pass value, -p value           password for http basic authentication [$CRAWL_HTTP_PASSWORD]
    --forever, -f                    reads the sitemap once keep crawling all urls until stopped
    --wait-interval value, -w value  wait interval in seconds between sitemap crawling iterations (default: 0) [$CRAWL_WAIT_INTERVAL]
    --throttle value, -t value       number of http requests to do at once (default: 5) [$CRAWL_THROTTLE]
+   --quiet, --silent, -q            suppresses all normal output
+   --non-200-error value, -e value  return with the exit code specified if any non-200 response if encountered (default: 1)
    --pre-cmd value                  command(s) to run before starting crawler
    --post-cmd value                 command(s) to run after crawler finishes
    --debug, -d                      run in debug mode